axiom-crypto/axiom-docs/docs/docs/developer-resources/axiomrepl.md

 AxiomREPL currently supports Ethereum mainnet, Sepolia testnet, and Base Sepolia testnet.

 :::info
-AxiomREPL has been tested and works as expected in Google Chrome, Brave, and Safari.
-AxiomREPL currently does not work in Firefox
+AxiomREPL is supported on Google Chrome, Brave, and Safari.
+We do not currently offer support for Firefox or on mobile.
 :::